sravan-s/lazy-polymer/README.md

   - https://github.com/angular-ui/ui-router

 ##### Problem
-Creating a huge polymer app, simple vulcanize concats all files into a single file.
+While creating a huge polymer app, simple vulcanize concats all files into a single file.
 In an application with 7 - 8 submodules, loading all the modules at once isn't a great idea, especially when 2 or 3 modules has some fancy exclusive content that normally people won't use.
 In this experiment, we are trying to load submodules on the fly.
 The app structure was made with generator-polymer yeoman scaffold.

 ##### Solution
   - Divide project into modules